freenas/freenas-docs/userguide/services.rst

 :menuselection:`Account --> Users --> Add User`
 can use the :command:`ssh` command to login to the %brand% system over the network.
-A user's home directory will be the volume/dataset specified in the "Home Directory" field of their %brand% user account.
-While the SSH login will default to the user's home directory, users are able to navigate outside of their home directory which can pose a security risk.
+A user's home directory will be the volume/dataset specified in the :guilabel:`Home Directory` field of their %brand% user account.
+While the SSH login will default to the user's home directory, users are able to navigate outside of their home directory, which can pose a security risk.

 It is possible to allow users to use the :command:`scp` and :command:`sftp` commands to transfer files between their local